 levels of certification: LEED Certified, Silver, Gold or Platinum.

-LEED Certified or have been built to LEED standards.
+number of construction projects in Nova Scotia are either LEED Certified or built to LEED standards.
 They include the

 NSCC Dartmouth Waterfront Campus and adjacent Centre for the Built